If you have “hayfever” (an allergy to ragweed pollen), you know how bad the symptoms can be: Runny eyes. Frozen lungs. Throbbing sinuses.

 Your Basic Self-Fulfilling Prophecy

-It comes in when, for some unknown reason, your immune system decides these things are dangerous, and goes into full-out battle mode.
+Your body goes into full-out battle mode.
 It sends out armies of white blood cells, floods your sinuses and lungs with mucus, raises your heart rate, kicks up adrenalin.
 This violent assault on an imagined invader is what actually makes you sick.

 (In William Gibson’s great novel Pattern Recognition, the heroine is allergic to brand logos; but that’s another story!)